Betting

 In 2025, basketball led all single-sport categories in New Jersey, with $2.7 billion in yearly handle for the year, even more than football [5].
 New Jersey's total handle in 2025 was approximately $13 billion and basketball accounted for roughly 20% of all sports betting handle.

 Now, that $2.7 billion includes both NBA and NCAA basketball.
-Deducting an estimate for college basketball, March Madness alone accounted for $3.1 billion nationally in 2025 [6], and applying the same NJ market share suggests roughly $240-300 million of NJ's basketball handle came from the college game.
-So the NBA-specific handle in New Jersey was likely in the range of $2.3-2.4 billion.
+Deducting an estimate for college basketball betting, March Madness alone accounted for $3.1 billion in nationally in 2025 [6], and applying the same NJ market share suggests roughly $240-300 million of NJ's basketball handle came from the college game.
+So NBA betting in New Jersey was likely in the range of $2.3-2.4 billion.

 Credit: DraftKings Sportsbook – Screenshot captured by Chad Nagel on May 18